tjvantoll/www.tjvantoll.com/_posts/2016-06-10-emoji-and-coding.md

 <img src="/images/posts/2016-06-10/emoji-iterm2.png" class="plain">

 That being said not every piece of software is going to support emoji perfectly.
-Many of us deal with legacy software that has enough trouble with characters a lot simpler than emoji.
+Many of us deal with legacy software that has enough trouble with basic characters—much less emoji.
 But we can change this.
-If you’re using a tool that doesn’t support emoji please file a ticket or bug in the appropriate place.
+If you’re using a tool that doesn’t support emoji, please file a ticket or bug in the appropriate place.
 Let’s make the emoji revolution happen 🎉